MarcDiethelm/such.less/README.md

 Now you've got a clean and manageable setup.
 Such nice.
 Wow.

-After that go and make a mess in `elements.less`.
+After that go and make a mess in `styles.less`.
+And adapt the bundles to your needs.

 ## Build
 __Either use your own build setup__ including all `.less` files in the such.less root and in `lib/`.
 Typical build tools that people use are [Gulp](https://github.com/gulpjs/gulp/), [Grunt](http://gruntjs.com/) and the venerable `make`.